ringcentral/ringcentral-web-phone/README.md

 1. [Digital Line Overview (KB 5862)](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/5862)
 2. [Adding a Digital Line (KB 3136)](http://success.ringcentral.com/articles/RC_Knowledge_Article/5-10-Adding-Phones-to-other-extensions-via-Web).
-   A limited number of Digital Lines are free with each sandbox account which can be configured with the free RingCentral for Desktop softphone.
 3. [Reassigning an Existing Digital Line (KB 3748)](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/How-to-Assign-an-Existing-Digital-Line-to-a-different-extension)

 These permissions be configured for your app in the